 Located at the arrivals hall, Oryx is another art installation by the Dutch artist Tom Claassen.
 It is a series of sculptures of the Oryx, which is a native animal of the Arabian Gulf and is also the national animal of Qatar.

-You will find a number of interactive bronze sculptures by American sculptor Tom Otterness at Departures Concourse C. This is a great installation for children to play and interact with the sculptures.
+You will find a number of interactive bronze sculptures by American sculptor Tom Otterness at Departures Concourse C. This is a great installation for children and adults to play and interact with the sculptures.

 Located at Departures Concourse E, Small Lie by KAWS is a gigantic sculpture standing over 30 feet tall.
 It was made in collaboration with Qatar Museums.
+SMALL LIE makes the viewer feel small but also wants to protect and console it.
+It plays with the emotions of strength and kindness.
 Have you spotted this larger-than-life figure at HIA yet?

 The Flying Man is by Iraqi artist Dia al-Azzawi and was produced in collaboration with the Fonderia Artistica De Carli in Turin.
 It consists of two aluminium towers that are topped by two figures.
 These have been installed at the HIA passenger terminal.